Rubosso/ExplorerOpen/README.md

 # ExplorerOpen

 This is a simple program I made out of necessity to use for a project I was involved in.

+It allows you to open a windows explorer window in a predetermined path by clicking on a link.

-It adds an executable and some registry keys so that you can call the program from a custom browser protocol.
+It works by installing an executable to open the explorer and some registry keys so that you can call the program from a custom browser protocol.
 Windows only.

 Syntax:<br/>